franciscrot/dma/critical-ai-practice.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: [Interrogating a National Narrative with GPT-2](https://programminghistorian.org/en/lessons/interrogating-a-national-narrative-with-gpt-2).
-"In this lesson, you will learn how to apply a Generative Pre-trained Transformer language model to a large-scale corpus so that you can locate broad themes and trends within written text."
 - Programming Historian: [Creating Deep Convolutional Neural Networks for Image Classification](https://programminghistorian.org/en/lessons/deep-convolutional-neural-networks).
 "This lesson provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification."
 - Programming Historian: [Facial Recognition in Historical Photographs with Artificial Intelligence in Python.](https://programminghistorian.org/en/lessons/facial-recognition-ai-python) "In this lesson, you’ll learn computer vision and machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs."
 - Programming Historian: [Creating Deep Convolutional Neural Networks for Image Classification.](https://programminghistorian.org/en/lessons/image-classification-neural-networks) "This lesson provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification."